 - Once mixed well cover the mixing bowl with a towel and let dough rise for 1 hour.

-- After 1 hour stir in the remaining 1/2 cup of flour, baking soda, and baking soda into dough.
+- After 1 hour stir in the remaining 1/2 cup of flour, baking soda, and baking powder into dough.

 - Mix well to combine completely.